Last updated on Mar 25, 2026

 RevOps and analytics leaders share a quiet frustration that rarely makes it into vendor demos or conference keynotes.
-The backlog never shrinks.
-The ad hoc analysis requests pile up.
-Forecast calls eat hours that could go toward actual strategy.
-And the headcount request to fix all of it keeps getting denied.
+The ad hoc analysis requests pile up, forecast calls eat hours that could go toward actual strategy, and the headcount request to fix all of it keeps getting denied.

 Sonia Kozlowski, Senior GTM Operations Manager at Oyster, and Ted Ranney, Head of GTM Analytics at Cresta, walked through specific use cases, the trust-building process they each went through, and what changed once they made the shift.